matthewsouthey/matthewsouthey.github.io/_posts/2017-08-18-sources-yoga.md

 More on this:

-(often cited as) Primary Yoga Sources:
+(often cited as) Primary Yoga Sources:<br>
-Hatha Yoga Pradipika
+Hatha Yoga Pradipika <br>
-Gheranda Samhita
+Gheranda Samhita<br>
-Shiva Samhita
+Shiva Samhita<br>
-Patanjali’s Yoga Sutras [the Edwin Bryant translation is particularly good] The Bhagavad Gita (and really anything else “Hindu” related)
+Patanjali’s Yoga Sutras (the Edwin Bryant translation is particularly good)<br>
+The Bhagavad Gita (and really anything else “Hindu” related)

 “Scholarly” Sources:
-The Alchemical Body by David Gordon White
+The Alchemical Body by David Gordon White<br>
-Yoga Body: The Origins of Modern Posture Practice by Mark Singleton Selling Yoga by Andrea Jain
+Yoga Body: The Origins of Modern Posture Practice by Mark Singleton<br>
+Selling Yoga by Andrea Jain<br>
-The Great Oom by Robert Love
+The Great Oom by Robert Love<br>